andycroll/andycroll.com/_posts/2019/2019-03-24-protect-your-sign-up-form-using-rack-attack.md

   credit: "Eco Warrior Princess"
 ---

-When your application becomes popular, in may attract the attention of hackers, who’ll try and find ways to exploit the weaknesses in your site to use it for nefarious means!
+When your application becomes popular it may attract the attention of hackers, who’ll try and find ways to exploit the weaknesses in your site to use it for nefarious means!

-They’ll nearly always explore your site manually, signing up and testing attack vectors, before attempting to automate the weaknesses they’ve established.
+They’ll nearly always explore your site manually, signing up and testing attack vectors, before attempting to automate the weaknesses they’ve discovered.

-During an attack the hacker’s bots will typically perform “sign up with a random email then do something bad” hundreds of times a minute from a relatively small number of computers.
+During an attack, the hacker’s bots will typically sign up with a random email then do something bad, hundreds of times a minute, from a relatively small number of computers.

 ## Instead of…